 Likewise, the Normandy in Mass Effect is also larger on the inside.
 Even while the second Normandy from Mass Effect 2 is over twice the size of the original, the exterior still falls short of being the correct size to house the interiors.

 Eientei and the Scarlet Devil Mansion in the Touhou series.
-The head maid of the Scarlet Devil Mansion likes to play with time and space.
-Eientei contains (or contained) at least one hallway whose length is impossible and whose ultimate destination is not only outright impossible but makes no sense.
-Since it's Eientei, there are too many ways of Handwaving its existence (supergenius doctor, eternity manipulation, insanity waves; take your pick).
+The head maid of the Scarlet Devil Mansion likes to play with time and space, expanding and contracting dimensions to do her housework.
+Eientei contains (or contained) at least one hallway whose length is impossible and whose ultimate destination is the moon.

 Possibly the ultimately example is Miko's pad, Senkai.
 It' an infinite amount of space contained in crack.